 Bait systems: bait stations are placed around the property to attract and poison termites, gradually eliminating the colony.

-Professional services: Hiring a pest control professional ensures thorough inspection, treatment, and monitoring.
+Professional services: Hiring a termite control professional ensures thorough inspection, treatment, and monitoring.

 Reduce moisture: Fix leaks and maintain proper ventilation to reduce moisture, which attracts termites.